soswav/soswavified-zsh/README.md

 You can probably get the others from your package manager, or simply build them yourself.
 Once again, **they are optional**.

-Every file inside the repository has some information on what does what, but considering you're using ZSH I bet you already know what does what.

 ## Yeah yeah, but how do I install it?
 Simple! just clone the repo and move all the files *(.zshrc and .zsh)* to your home directory.